Siddur: Different Jewish rites

-The Ari recited only early piyyutim, such as those by Eleazar Kalir, but did not like the sephardic piyyutim.
-Therefore, on holidays he would daven with Ashkenazim - as opposed to his practice the rest of the year to daven with sephardim - in order to recite their piyyutim which include many more earlier piyyutim.
-For this reason, many Chasidim (such Belz and Viznitz) recite many piyyutim on Yom Tov and the sabbaths of the four special portions preceding Passover in accordance with the practice of the Ari.
+The Ari recited only early piyyutim, such as those by Eleazar Kalir, but did not like the Sephardic piyyutim.
+Therefore, on holidays he would daven (recite the prescribed liturgical prayers) with Ashkenazim—as opposed to his practice the rest of the year to daven with Sephardim—in order to recite their piyyutim, which include many more earlier piyyutim.
+For this reason, many Hasidim (such Belz and Viznitz) recite many piyyutim on Yom Tov and the sabbaths of the four special portions preceding Passover in accordance with the practice of the Ari.
 However, in Sephardic communities which accepted most of the practices of the Ari, they never accepted the Ashkenazic piyyutim.

 Complete and weekday siddurim

 Some siddurim have only prayers for weekdays; others have prayers for weekdays and Shabbat.
 Many have prayers for weekdays, Shabbat, and the three Biblical festivals, Sukkot (the feast of Tabernacles), Shavuot (the feast of weeks) and Pesach (Passover).
 The latter are referred to as a Siddur Shalem ("complete siddur").